emanuelalkobi/EC601_PROJECT/README.md

 ------------------------------------------------------------------------------------------
 *Ball Detection*

-For Template Matching, type like this 'python EC601_PROJECT/track_game_TM.py -i EC601_PROJECT/fifa_videos/angle2.mp4 -o angle2_ball3.mp4 -t EC601_PROJECT/template/ball3.png' and then video would be created.
+For Template Matching, type like this:

+'python EC601_PROJECT/track_game_TM.py -i EC601_PROJECT/fifa_videos/angle2.mp4 -o angle2_ball3.mp4 -t EC601_PROJECT/template/ball3.png'

+Then video would be created.
+To save time, angle2_ball3.mp4 has already been saved in ./EC601_PROJECT.